FranckPachot/ybio/README.md

 Here is an example where I graph'd it with [Arctype](https://blog.yugabyte.com/connecting-to-yugabytedb-with-arctype-a-collaborative-sql-client/) to see the impact of the batch_size parameter on the read rate - minimizing the calls between YSQL and DocDB by reading 10's thousand of rows can reach 75000 rows per second from a single session here (and this is how we can scale thanks to SQL and PL/pgSQL): ![BatchSizeExample](https://user-images.githubusercontent.com/33070466/127613823-985956d2-5540-4d61-9486-a146c2841aae.png)

-# next steps

-The table and index creation can be customized to test different things.
-I plan to add tablet splitting for the index (currently, as it is a range index it has only one tablet so the workload is not distributed on all nodes for the index lookup)